adarshb3/NewsVoice-Summarize-Translate-Speak-using-Guardian-Llama-Sarvam-TTS-API/README.md

 2. The app relies on external APIs, which may have rate limits or downtime.
   Translation Quality:

-3. The accuracy of the Punjabi translation depends on the Llama API's capabilities.
+3. The accuracy of the Punjabi translation depends on the LLM's capabilities.

 ### License
 This project is licensed under the MIT License.
 See `LICENSE` for more details.